epage/epage.github.io/blog/blog/iterating-on-test.md

 [rust-lang/cargo#6945](https://github.com/rust-lang/cargo/issues/6945)
 ).

-We didn't covery everything but we made enough progress to feel happy with this plan
+We didn't cover everything but we made enough progress to feel happy with this plan

 **Question: how will we do test enumeration?**